OwnMarket/IBCSmartContracts/docs/wCHXTokenFunctionalSpecification.md

 ETH fees paid by WeOwn sync engine are converted in CHX (by taking current CHX/ETH price rate) and added to CHX fees paid by sync engine.
 Total fee amount is subtracted from wrap/unwrap amount, so user can expect to receive smaller amount of CHX or wCHX in this process.
 The same logic applies when wrap/unwrap is reverted.
 Amount that is reverted to CHX or wCHX holder would be always smaller than transferred amount.

 When using WeOwn wallet for wrapping/unwrapping, fee estimation is given.
 Gas consumption of `wrap` or `burnUnwrapedTokens` is multiplied by current gas price for fast tx processing (derived from [ETH gas station](https://ethgasstation.info/)) and that amount is converted to CHX using price rate derived from [CoinMarketCap](https://coinmarketcap.com/currencies/we-own/).
 WeOwn blockchain fees are also added to that amount.
-Important thing to notice is that feew presented are is only an estimation.
+Important thing to notice is that fees presented are only an estimation.
 Fees can be higher or lower than presented amount, as gas price or CHX/ETH price rate can change between the time of submitting wrap/unwrap and its actual processing.

 ## Other wCHXToken Functions
 wCHX token is ERC20 token and therefore, it implements its standard writing functions:
 - `approve`
 - `increaseAllowance`
 - `decreaseAllowance`
-- `transfer`, modified when transfering wCHX to the contract address
+- `transfer`, modified when transferring wCHX to the contract address
-- `transferFrom`, modified when transfering wCHX to the contract address
+- `transferFrom`, modified when transferring wCHX to the contract address

 It also implements ERC20 standard reading functions:
 - `allowance`